Allen Secher: Early life

 Allen was born in Pittsburgh, Pennsylvania.
-His father was Jack Secher and his mother was Eleanor Steiner.
+His father was Jack Secher, and his mother was Eleanor Steiner.
 He has one sister, Linda and three children, Judith, Debra and Adam.
 Allen grew up in Pittsburgh and Butler, Pennsylvania.

-Allen's father Jack, graduated the University of Pittsburgh in 1925 and then from Columbia University in 1927 with a Master of Social Work.
-Jack performed social work at the Irene Kaufmann Settlement while at the University of Pittsburgh, and along with his wife ran a puppet theater at the Irene Kaufman Settlement.
-After graduating from Columbia University he opened and ran a series of restaurants and delicatessens in Pittsburgh.
+Allen's father, Jack, graduated from the University of Pittsburgh in 1925 and from Columbia University in 1927 with a Master of Social Work.
+While at the University of Pittsburgh, Jack performed social work at the Irene Kaufmann Settlement and, along with his wife, ran a puppet theater there.
+After graduating from Columbia University, he opened and ran a series of restaurants and delicatessens in Pittsburgh.

 Allen received a Bachelor of Philosophy from Brandeis University, was ordained by New York's Hebrew Union College in 1962, and earned his honorary Doctor of Divinity degree from Hebrew Union College in 1987.

-While attending Brandeis University Allen served as Eleanor Roosevelt's driver for five days in June 1955.
+While attending Brandeis University, Allen served as Eleanor Roosevelt's driver for five days in June 1955.

 Rabbi

 Allen Secher served congregations in New York City, Mexico City, Los Angeles, Chicago and Montana between 1962 and 2013.
-In the 1960s, Secher pioneered the use of multi-media worship services at Temple Ahavat Shalom Northridge in Los Angeles.
+In the 1960s, Secher pioneered multi-media worship services at Temple Ahavat Shalom Northridge in Los Angeles.

-After leaving his congregation in Los Angeles and before moving to Chicago, Secher started, ran and then closed an audio recording business for conferences and meetings.
-The business was first named Aviva and then renamed Butterfly Media Dimensions.
-The name Butterfly was in honor of "I Never Saw Another Butterfly", a collection of Jewish children's art and poetry from the Theresienstadt concentration camp.
+After leaving his congregation in Los Angeles and moving to Chicago, Secher started, ran, and closed an audio recording business for conferences and meetings.
+The company was first named Aviva and then renamed Butterfly Media Dimensions.
+The name Butterfly was in honor of "I Never Saw Another Butterfly," a collection of Jewish children's art and poetry from the Theresienstadt concentration camp.

-In 1991, with his wife, Ina Albert, Rabbi Secher founded Makom Shalom, Chicago's first Jewish Renewal congregation, melding traditional and holistic paths (mysticism, meditation, gender equality) toward spiritual intimacy.
+In 1991, Rabbi Secher founded Makom Shalom, Chicago's first Jewish Renewal congregation, with his wife, Ina Albert, bringing traditional and holistic paths (mysticism, meditation, gender equality) toward spiritual intimacy.
 He also served on the board of Aleph, the umbrella organization for Renewal Judaism.

-Secher moved to Whitefish, Montana in 2000.
+Secher moved to Whitefish, Montana, in 2000.
 In 2008, there were only about 1,000 self-identified Jews in Montana, a state with a population of about 900,000.
-For many years Secher was the only resident rabbi in Montana.
-He traveled between congregations in Whitefish, Missoula, Helena, Bozeman, Billings and Great Falls and was known as the "Lone Rabbi of Montana".
+For many years, Secher was the only resident rabbi in Montana.
+He traveled between Whitefish, Missoula, Helena, Bozeman, Billings and Great Falls congregations and was known as the "Lone Rabbi of Montana".
 Secher retired from congregational life in 2013.